Johann Wolfgang Müller

 2096

 Boxed board and card game measuring 4 1/2 by 4 by 4 inches.
-The game consists of the following components: bifolium instruction sheet; the sheet containing the game board, printed...
+The game—here stated as the third edition—consists of the following components: bifolium instruction sheet; folded hand-colored map...